 How's It Performance in Practice

-Overall, the process is easy and efficient.
-We tested it with several clips, and in most cases, it was able to turn old videos that were visibly grainy and low-resolution into noticeably clearer results.
-I mainly tested Real Smooth v3 and Gen Detail v3.
-From our experience, Real Smooth v3 performs better at reducing grain and noise, while Gen Detail v3 is more effective at restoring fine details, such as eyelashes and hair, which aligns well with its intended purpose.
+Overall, the video restoration process is straightforward and efficient.
+I tested several clips, and in most cases, it successfully transformed visibly grainy, low-resolution footage into noticeably clearer results.
+I mainly worked with Real Smooth v3 and Gen Detail v3.
+Real Smooth v3 performed better at reducing grain and noise, while Gen Detail v3 appeared to do a better job at restoring fine details such as eyelashes and hair, at least in my testing.

 2. Topaz Video